SaranjeetSingh19/Youdupe/README.md

 # Used Caching to store fetched data

 - Stored user's searching results in redux store so, caching can be performed and for already searched results api calls won't get generated again and again.

+# Live chat via API Polling
+- Used dummy data and performed API Polling in live chat feature.
+- Also user can append it's own custom messages into live chat.